k4rtik/platform/doc/README~8.13~2021.09.md

       (<a href='https://github.com/math-comp/finmap/issues'>bug reports</a>)
       (<a href='https://coq.inria.fr/opam/released/packages/coq-mathcomp-finmap/coq-mathcomp-finmap.1.5.1/opam'>opam package</a>)
     </dd>
     <dt><b>description</b></dt><dd>This library is an extension of mathematical component in order tonsupport finite sets and finite maps on choicetypes (rather that finitentypes).
 This includes support for functions with finite support andnmultisets.
-The library also contains a generic order and set libary,nwhich will be used to subsume notations for finite sets, eventually.</dd>
+The library also contains a generic order and set library,nwhich will be used to subsume notations for finite sets, eventually.</dd>
   </dl>
 </details>